Best AUD account in New Zealand in 2024

 Wise

 Both individual and business customers can choose a Wise multi-currency account to hold 40+ currencies including both AUD and NZD.
-You’ll get localbank account details for 9 different currencies and an Australian account number and BSB, to get paid by
+You’ll get local account details for 8+ different currencies and an Australian account number and BSB, to get paid by local transfers conveniently, as well as other options to get paid by SWIFT transfer in select currencies.

-local transfers conveniently, plus there’s an international debit card for spending and withdrawals.
+There’s an international debit card for spending and withdrawals with some free monthly ATM use before fees begin.
 Accounts are opened and managed online or in the Wise app, so your Wise account and card can travel with you wherever you’re headed.

-Other notable features: Receive payments with local bank details for 9 countries, send money to 160+ countries, spend with your linked debit card in 150+ countries.
+• Other notable features: Send money to 160+ countries, spend with your linked debit card in 150+ countries.

 Go to Wise